BramVanroy/multilingual-text-to-amr/src/amr_bart/data/vocab/README.md

 AMR tracks different senses of words with OntoNotes specifiers, e.g. `charge-05`.
 We add 100 special `:senseX` tokens, and add `:sense` for generalizability.
 That means the model can still generate `:sense200` with multiple tokens.
-`:sense0` indicates that no sense was indicated for a given word.
+`:senseNO` indicates that no sense was indicated for a given word.
+Note that counting is with a prepended zero for `< 10`.
+E.g. `:sense07`.

 # Reference tokens and their IDs